Home » Side Dish » Mom’s Sausage Stuffing

 • Place torn bread in a large bowl and set aside.
 This can be done hours ahead if you want to save time.

-• Preheat oven to 375°.
+• Preheat oven to 375℉.
 Cook sausage until done and add it to the bowl with bread.
-Leave the sausage drippings in the pan and add the butter, onion, celery, garlic, and seasonings.
+Leave the sausage drippings in the pan and add the butter, onion, garlic, celery, poultry seasoning, white pepper, salt & black pepper.
 Cook until the veggies are tender.

 Keyword Pork, Sausage, Thanksgiving